Blendify/blender-manual/blender_docs/manual/addons/object/index.rst

    Work In Progress

-These add-ons relate to the Node Editors and related tools.
+These add-ons relate to Object mode and related tools.

 .. toctree::
    :maxdepth: 1